How are axolotls able to regenerate, and what blocks regeneration in us?

 Tissue metamorphosis

-Axolotls are full of wonders.
+Axolotls are full of wonder.
 Although they spend most of their life in neoteny, in the lab they are capable of metamorphosis.
-A single exposure to L-thyroxine transforms axolotl body – they retract their gills and start breathing with their lungs.
-During metamorphosis they shed their skin and the emerging skin is more compatible with the terrestrial habitat.
-They lose their fin and their tail rounds up.
-Interestingly, they can still display tissue regeneration ability, although there is a small decline in the rate and fidelity.
-We want to understand the cellular and molecular basis for metamorphosis and its implication on tissue regeneration.
+A single exposure to L-thyroxine initiates metamorphosis in axolotls, transforming their body.
+They retract their gills and start breathing with their lungs.
+They also shed their skin, and the new, emerging skin is more compatible with the terrestrial habitat.
+Axolotls also lose their fin, and the shape of their tail changes from flattened in cross-section to round.
+Interestingly, following metamorphosis axolotls can still regenerate some tissues, although there is a small decline in regeneration rate and fidelity.
+The Murawala lab wants to understand the cellular and molecular basis for metamorphosis and its implications for tissue regeneration.

 Transgenic methodologies

 Genetic manipulations have completely revolutionized biological science.
-While transgenic methodologies were widely deployed in mice, zebrafish, and drosophila since the 90s, the axolotl lagged behind.
-We have spent a lot of time refining and improving these methodologies, which now allow us to develop I-SceI transgenesis, CRISPR-mediated knock-in and knockout, tissue-specific fluorescent reporters, and inducible Cre-loxP methodologies in axolotl.
-While much is accomplished, there is still a lot of scope for improvement.
-We are continuously working to improve these methods.
+However, while transgenic methodologies have been widely deployed in mice, zebrafish, and Drosophila since the 1990s, their use in axolotl lagged behind.
+We have devoted a great deal of time and effort refining and improving these methodologies for use in axolotl, enabling us to develop I-SceI transgenesis, CRISPR-mediated knock-in and knockout, tissue-specific fluorescent reporters, and inducible Cre-loxP methodologies in axolotl.
+While much has been accomplished, we are continuously working to further improve these methods and develop new ones.

-How wonderful it would be, if we do not have to deal with the opacity of tissues and organs.
-Just a thought that we can see through regenerating tissue is breathtaking.
-While nature has made few transparent organisms, most models are non-transparent.
-However, by understanding the principles of light behaviors and its interaction with various substances/chemicals, we can achieve high level of transparency in fixed tissues.
-Our lab is constantly investigating these principles and leveraging it to perform whole mount imaging to perform snapshots of regeneration.
+How wonderful it would be if—when trying to investigate the internal structures of an organism—we did not have to deal with the opacity of tissues and organs.
+Just the thought that we might be able to see through regenerating tissue is exciting.
+While nature has created a few transparent organisms, most animal models are not transparent.
+However, by understanding the principles of light behavior and how light interacts with different substances/chemicals, we have been able to achieve a high level of transparency in fixed tissues, including tissues in whole organisms.
+Our lab is constantly investigating these principles and integrating our findings with state-of-the-art imaging technologies to generate high-resolution snapshots of regeneration via whole-mount imaging.

 mesoSPIM microscopy

-With support from the developers of the mesoSPIM (please see www.mesospim.org for more information), we have built a next-generation mesoSPIM (mesoscale selective plane illumination microscopy) microscope at MDIBL.
-The funding to build this microscope was generously supported by NIGMSThe mesoSPIM microscope enables imaging of multi-cm scale samples at a subcellular resolution.
-At the time of its construction, this was the fourth mesoSPIM microscope on the American continent.
-It was developed in December 2022 and placed under the care of MDIBL-LMF which has made it accessible to other national and international researchers.
+In collaboration with the developers of mesoSPIM (mesoscale selective plane illumination microscopy) imaging technologies (please see www.mesospim.org for more information), we have built a next-generation mesoSPIM microscope at MDIBL.
+This cutting-edge instrument, which we developed through the generous support of funds from NIGMS, enables 3D imaging of multi-cm-scale samples, including whole organisms, at an unprecedented subcellular resolution.
+At the time of its construction (December, 2022), this was the fourth mesoSPIM microscope on the American continent.
+Our mesoSPIM is under the care of MDIBL’s Light Microscopy Facility (MDIBL-LMF), which has made it accessible to researchers worldwide.